Tips to build trust in your team

 TRUST BUILDING THROUGH BODY LANGUAGE

-- Eye contact: In a business meeting, imagine a project manager confidently maintaining steady eye contact while presenting a new proposal to stakeholders.
+- In a business meeting, imagine a project manager confidently maintaining steady eye contact while presenting a new proposal to stakeholders.
 This consistent eye contact conveys reliability and competence, making the stakeholders trust the project manager’s expertise and ideas.

-- Mirroring actions: During a negotiation with a potential client, a sales representative subtly mirrors the client’s body language, such as leaning forward or using similar hand gestures.
+- During a negotiation with a potential client, a sales representative subtly mirrors the client’s body language, such as leaning forward or using similar hand gestures.
 This mirroring builds rapport and a sense of mutual understanding, enhancing trust between the sales representative and the client.

-By incorporating these body language practices in professional settings, individuals can establish trust, enhance credibility, and foster positive relationships within corporate environments.
+- By incorporating these body language practices in professional settings, individuals can establish trust, enhance credibility, and foster positive relationships within corporate environments.